What hiring managers actually look for

 Can substitute teaching lead to a full-time job?

 Yes.
-Long-term sub assignments are one of the most common pathways to full-time teaching positions.
-Many districts hire from their sub pool.
+Long-term substitute assignments are one of the most common pathways to full-time teaching positions.
+Many districts hire from their substitute pool, so a record of reliable coverage and strong classroom management makes you a known quantity when a permanent seat opens.

 Should I list substitute teaching as one job or multiple?

 List it as one entry under the staffing agency or district name.
-Include the date range, schools covered, and total teaching days.
+Include the date range, the schools and grade bands covered, the subjects, and your total teaching days so a scheduler sees both range and reliability in a single block.

 Do I need classroom management training?

-It is not always required, but PBIS or similar training makes you more effective and more requested.
-Many districts offer free training for subs.
+It is not always required, but training in a framework such as PBIS or de-escalation makes you more effective and more requested.
+Many districts offer free training for substitutes, and naming it on your resume signals that you can hold routines in an unfamiliar room.

 Build Your Substitute Teacher Resume Now